oxygine/oxygine-framework/readme.md

 ##Features:
 - Language C++.
-- For rendering OpenGL(ES) 1.1 and 2.0 is used.
-Shaders supported.
+- For rendering 2.0 is used.
+Custom shaders supported.
 - Compressed textures supported.
 - Component based system, simple and predictable OOP API.
 Possibility to inherit from classes and overload their behavior.
 - No global mega managers of everything, that dictates requirements to the way you write your code.